 • intravenous drug use

-• social factors (poverty, overcrowding, homelessness, poor nutrition)
+• social factors (poverty, over-crowding, homelessness, poor nutrition)

 • dust inhalation in areas endemic for Coccidioides